Fl0-py/Fl0-py/README.md

 My goal is to join a Security Operations Center as a Tier 2/3 Analyst, then move toward DFIR consulting.
-I'm building that path through structured home-lab work, hands-on threat hunting on community-built lab environments, and deliberate practice on investigation methodology (evidence volatility, ATT&CK mapping, hypothesis-driven hunting).
+I'm building that path through structured home-lab work, hands-on threat hunting on community-built lab environments and deliberate practice on investigation methodology (evidence volatility, ATT&CK mapping, hypothesis-driven hunting).

 ## 🗂️ Repositories